-- they appeared for the first time to challenge the good faith of Mr Gray.
-Accordingly HMRC sought to adduce the three further witness statements to deal with their state of knowledge.
-The appellants opposed that application. - 66.
-The judge admitted the three witness statements.
-While he did not accept that the appellants had ever challenged HMRC's good faith, he held that the appellants had impugned their conduct and this was sufficient to justify the filing of further evidence: see R v Secretary of State for the Environment, ex parte Powis [1981] 1 WLR 584. - 67.
-On the basis of these witness statements the judge found that HMRC did not deliberately withhold communication of the apportionment mistake that Mr Fletcher had spotted, but this finding did not make any difference to his overall result.
+[66] The judge admitted the three witness statements.
+While he did not accept that the appellants had ever challenged HMRC's good faith, he held that g the appellants had impugned their conduct and this was sufficient to justify the filing of further evidence: see R v Secretary of State for the Environment, ex p Powis [1981] 1 All ER 788, [1981] 1 WLR 584.

+[67] On the basis of these witness statements the judge found that HMRC did not deliberately withhold communication of the apportionment mistake that Mr Fletcher had spotted, but this finding did not make any difference to his overall result.
 His finding followed from what the witness statements revealed about the state of knowledge of HMRC officials.
 Mr Gray did not understand the exact problem to which Mr Fletcher referred, and Mr King and Mr Jefferies were not aware that there was any error.
 The judge observed that a different conclusion might well have led to a different outcome before him.
-He also observed that he would have reached the same conclusion without the witness statements, as that was the conclusion that he drew from the contemporaneous documents alone. - 68.
-On this appeal, Mr Coppel does not challenge the judge's conclusion on what the witness statements or the contemporaneous documents showed but submits that the judge was wrong to admit these statements.
-He submits, correctly, that the court should be slow in judicial review proceedings to admit evidence of matters not contained in the decision. - 69.
-Mr Coppel's basic point is that it was unfair to the appellants to give HMRC the chance to adduce more evidence.
-On disclosure, the appellants realised for the first time that HMRC had been aware of the error in the 2005 claim from the start.
-By the time it filed the further witness statements in question, HMRC had also had the advantage of seeing the way the appellants put their case following disclosure. - 70.
-Mr Grodzinski submits that this point is academic because the judge held that he would have reached the same decision without these witness statements, and his decision on that point was not appealed.
+He also observed that he would have reached the same conclusion without the witness statements, as that was the conclusion that he drew from the contemporaneous documents alone.

+[68] On this appeal, Mr Coppel does not challenge the judge's conclusion on what the witness statements or the contemporaneous documents showed but a submits that the judge was wrong to admit these statements.
+He submits, correctly, that the court should be slow in judicial review proceedings to admit evidence of matters not contained in the decision.

+[69] Mr Coppel's basic point is that it was unfair to the appellants to give HMRC the chance to adduce more evidence.
+On disclosure, the appellants realised for the first time that HMRC had been aware of the error in the 2005 b claim from the start.
+By the time it filed the further witness statements in question, HMRC had also had the advantage of seeing the way the appellants put their case following disclosure.

+[70] Mr Grodzinski submits that this point is academic because the judge held that he would have reached the same decision without these witness statements, and his decision on that point was not appealed.
+In any event,

+- c statements, and his decision on that point was not appeared.
 In any event, HMRC did not know that point was going to be taken until 17 January 2012, nine months after disclosure.
 On that date, the appellants' skeleton argument made the point for the first time.
-Moreover, it was noteworthy that, once they got the evidence, the appellants made no application to adjourn the hearing or for permission to cross-examine the HMRC witnesses. - 71.
-Furthermore, Mr Grodzinski submits, where there are serious allegations of misconduct on the part of an official, the usual restrictions on the admission in judicial review proceedings of evidence that was not before the decision-maker do not apply: see Powis, above, at 595H.
-If Mr Gray, for instance, had put in no evidence, the appellants would have commented that he must have had information and decided not to file further evidence. - 72.
-I would dismiss the appeal on this point.
+Moreover, it was noteworthy that, once they got the evidence, the appellants made no application to adjourn the hearing or for permission to cross-examine the HMRC witnesses. - d [71] Furthermore, Mr Grodzinski submits, where there are serious allegations of misconduct on the part of an official, the usual restrictions on the admission in judicial review proceedings of evidence that was not before the decision-maker do not apply: see Ex p Powis [1981] 1 All ER 788 at 797, [1981] 1 WLR 584 at 595.
+If Mr Gray, for instance, had put in no evidence, the appellants would have commented that he must have had information and - e decided not to file further evidence.

+[72] I would dismiss the appeal on this point.
 The further statements were properly admitted because they were directed to answering the new allegations about HMRC's conduct.
 In any event, the question of the admission of the witness statements is immaterial because the judge held that he did not need to rely on the witness statements in reaching his final conclusions.